Skip to content

 Solution:

-1. Create a new API token in Bitbucket settings
+2. If that also fails, create a new API token in Bitbucket settings and switch auth methods

 Message: API request failed